Rodolfo Hernández Suárez: 2022 presidential campaign

 Hernández declared his candidacy in 2022 as an independent, with Marelen Castillo as his running-mate.
 He finished second in the first round of the 2022 presidential elections with 28% of the vote, advancing to a runoff on 19 June 2022, facing Gustavo Petro.
 After the first round, Hernández expressed gratitude to everyone who voted for him, saying; "To those who voted for me, I tell you now, I won't fail you."
 He received the backing of the third-placed candidate Federico Gutiérrez, for the second round, urging voters "to keep Petro out".

-He has campaigned against the corruption of the traditional political class and emphasized his image as a successful entrepreneur who can transform Colombia.
+He campaigned against the corruption of the traditional political class and emphasized his image as a successful entrepreneur who can transform Colombia.
 He promised to "clean" the country of corruption.
-He has also promised "major budget cuts," eliminating the use of presidential planes and helicopters and donating all the money he receives as president.
+He also promised "major budget cuts," eliminating the use of presidential planes and helicopters and donating all the money he would receive as president.
 He said he would give financial rewards to citizens who report corrupt state officials.
-He has pledged to strengthen law and order and create jobs.
-He has in addition praised Andrés Manuel López Obrador during the campaign for his "anti-corruption efforts."
-He intends to improve the country's prison infrastructure and will restructure the National Penitentiary and Prison Institute, expressing zero tolerance for crime.
-He has said that in terms of decent housing, he will close the housing deficit in rural and urban areas.
-He has been dubbed as the 'king of TikTok' on several occasions because of his large following and his extensive campaign during the 2022 presidential election on TikTok.
+He pledged to strengthen law and order and create jobs.
+He additionally praised President of Mexico Andrés Manuel López Obrador during the campaign for his "anti-corruption efforts."
+He intended to improve the country's prison infrastructure and would have restructured the National Penitentiary and Prison Institute, expressing zero tolerance for crime.
+He said that in terms of decent housing, he would close the housing deficit in rural and urban areas.
+He was dubbed as the 'king of TikTok' on several occasions because of his large following and his extensive campaign during the 2022 presidential election on TikTok.

 Hernández lost to Petro in the second round.
 In his concession speech, Hernández stated, "I accept the result as it should be if we want our institutions to be strong.
 I sincerely hope that this decision that has been taken is beneficial for all and that Colombia is heading towards the change that prevailed in the vote in the first round".
 He then called Petro to congratulate him and urged Petro to maintain his commitment to combatting corruption and not to "disappoint those who trust him".

+Post-presidential campaign

 Senator (2022)

 On 23 June, Hernández accepted a senate seat offered to the runner-up in a presidential election.
 However, he indicated his intention to seek office in Santander in 2023 and suggested that his senate tenure may last for no more than a few months.
 He, along with all members of Congress, were sworn in on 20 July.
 Hernández claimed his presence in the senate was like having Lionel Messi as a goalkeeper.
 However, he resigned from the upper house on 25 October, saying that the position was "not right" for him.
 His departure fueled speculation that he intended to run for the governorship of Santander; Hernández also spoke about potentially running for mayor in a city in his home department.